System Design Space

 Cloud Native

-Read review
+Read summary

-Cloud vs Cloud Native
+Cloud and Cloud Native

-Cloud (Lift & Shift)
+Cloud (Lift and Shift)

-• VM instead of physical servers
+• Virtual machines instead of physical servers

-• Minimal code changes
+• Minimal application change

 Cloud Native

-• Architecture for the cloud from scratch
+• Architecture designed for the cloud from the start

-• Auto-scaling, self-healing
+• Auto-scaling and self-healing behavior

-Impact on Quality Attributes
+Impact on quality attributes

 Related case